07 December 2019

 Cycling is about maximising human performance through optimum engineering but also selecting and configuring the machine that is best fit for purpose.

-Too often solution sales firms take on “Vampire Projects” through being mesmerised by a new work opportunity and the challenge.
+So, while this article appears to be about cycling, this is merely a "vehicle" to convey the concept that, too often solution sales firms take on “Vampire Projects” through being mesmerised by a new work opportunity and the lure of solving an interesting engineering challenge.

-As I ride my bike up the big hill toward The Summit (something I haven’t done for a while) I look at my iPhone mounted on the handlebars and see my heart rate is at 154 – for an old bloke that’s not bad.
+As I ride my bike up the hill, I see my heart rate is at 154 – for an old bloke that’s not bad.
 It's the highest heart rate I can sustain for the 25 minutes it takes me to climb the hill.
-Despite puffing hard I was still being humiliated by other helmet heads overtaking me while chatting amicably to the rider next to them.
+Despite puffing hard I was still being humiliated by younger, fitter cyclists overtaking me while chatting amicably to the rider next to them.
 Such is life.